public class Linear3SystemSolver extends Object

 To guarantee consistent results when reading a

-the triple of hashes generated by a bit vector, the corresponding equation.
+the signature generated by a bit vector, the corresponding equation.
 While having a function returning the edge starting

 from a key would be more object-oriented and avoid hidden dependencies, it would also require